voxeet/voxeet-sdk-ios/README.md

 ```

 ### Changing user position

+With this method you can spatialized sound for a user with the TrueVoice technology (only locally).

 ```swift
 // Values for angle and distance are between: angle = [-1, 1], distance = [0, 1]